 The remaining 12 credits are taken as elective courses from the School of Liberal Arts and Science.
 The remaining electives are composed of 15 credits of professional electives selected from courses offered by the School of Architecture’s undergraduate program, and 12 all-institute electives, selected from courses offered by any school in the Institute.
 By purposefully selecting courses within all elective areas during their last four semesters, students can develop their own unique architectural education based on their own needs and goals.
 This personalized fourth-year curriculum is directed toward a culmination in the fifth-year degree project.
 Individual curricula may be developed to place more emphasis on such subject areas as design, preservation, building technology, history and theory, planning, construction management, and urban design in the final two years of study.

 The degree project year completes the student’s academic architectural experience with an in-depth design study, preceded and accompanied by research.
 The degree project is executed with the guidance from critics chosen by the student.
-Undergraduate architecture students may also be interested in a Minor in Construction Management as well as options combining the undergraduate degrees with various master’s degrees in planning and facilities management.
+Undergraduate architecture students may also be interested in a Minor in Construction Management or a Concentration in Morphology as well as options combining the undergraduate degrees with various master’s degrees in planning and facilities management